Nakshatra6350/Dump-Database/README.md

 MySQL Database Backup Automation
 This Node.js script automates the backup of MySQL databases using mysqldump and node-cron.
-It creates a new backup folder for each backup containing the database dumps.
+It creates a new backup folder for each backup containing the database dumps for 7 days and on 8 day the folder which is created on day 1 will be automatically deleted so that you will have backup of last 7 days and this process goes on and on and on.

 Prerequisites
 1. Node.js installed on your machine